GoutamiThatipalli/Event-Management/README.md

 3. From then we need to select a category it will redirect to events page

-4. There we need to fill the form and click on I am done button the form will be save.
+4. There we need to fill the form and click on I am done button the form will be saved.

 5. To check the event details we need to click on upcomming events which is present on navigation bar.